wchristner/Yabano-Documentation/README.md

 #  Kitchen Appliance Assembly & Troubleshooting Guide

+## Please Note
-This repository showcases a series of hand-drawn, black-and-white instructional illustrations and rewritten troubleshooting documentation for kitchen appliances including immersion blenders, food processors, and electric whisks.
-All visuals have been adapted to match the **Yabano LB2104** model styling and stripped of branding for clarity and instructional usability.
+This repository features a collection of instructional illustrations and rewritten troubleshooting documentation for kitchen appliances, including immersion blenders, food processors, and electric whisks.
+All visuals are styled to match the Yabano LB2104 model and have been de-branded for clarity and ease of use.
+While the images in this Hand Mixer documentation were generated using AI to represent concepts and features, all accompanying text, explanations, and instructions are entirely written and authored by me.
 ---

 ##  Repository Structure

 /images → Realistic pencil-style illustrations
-/docs → Troubleshooting guides and rewritten product instructions README.md
+/docs → Troubleshooting guides and rewritten product instructions.
 ---

 ##  Visual Enhancements